danubedataflow/danubedataflow-site/dev.md

 - displayed shapes are state machines. idea via sasj-continuum-parade-2021.js
 - Unicode 2500-25FF; 1D300-1D35F (Tai Xuan Jing)

-I prefer to have my own separate means of living, a separate income, and be free to create art without having to bow to commercial interests.

-A digital artist doesn't have to rent an extremely expensive art studio in New York.
-There is very little cost involved.
-You just need a laptop, an Internet connection and a web site, things like that.
-And as long as your basic needs are covered, you can concentrate on creating art.

 ===

 The Internet is digital art's natural habitat.
 There is no talk about "having to be there in person" to experience the nuances like size, colors and texture; what you see is what you get.